 What is the peroneal tendon?

-Tendon attaches muscle to bone.
-The two peroneal muscles fill the lateral, or outside, compartment of the lower leg.
-The peroneus longus tendon is the insertion of the peroneus longus muscle, while the peroneus brevis tendon is the insertion of the peroneus brevis muscle.
-The peroneus longus tendon and muscle belly is longer than the peroneus brevis tendon and muscle belly.
-Both peroneal muscles attach to the fibula, the thinner of the two bones in the lower leg.
-The peroneal longus and brevis tendon run behind the outer ankle bone, malleoli, in a special groove to prevent them from bouncing over the ankle.
-The peroneus brevis tendon inserts at the base of the 5th metatarsal on the outside of the foot.
-The peroneus longus tendon passes underneath the foot to insert on the base of the big toe.
+A tendon attaches muscle to bone.
+The two peroneal muscles fill the lateral, or outside, compartment of your lower leg.
+These two muscles are mainly responsible for moving the sole of your foot outwards, in other words away from the other foot.
+The peroneal tendon is actually two tendons, namely the peroneus longus and peroneus brevis tendons.
+The peroneus longus tendon and muscle belly is longer than that of peroneus brevis.
+Both peroneal muscles attach to the fibula, the outer bone of your lower leg.
+The peroneus longus and brevis tendons run in a special groove behind the outer ankle bone, or lateral malleolus.
+The peroneus brevis tendon inserts at the base of the 5th metatarsal on the outside of your foot, whereas the peroneus longus tendon passes underneath your foot to insert on the base of your big toe.

-The peroneal tendons anchor the peroneal muscles into the bone.
-This anchor creates a leverage system that enables movement on muscle contraction.
-When the foot is not bearing weight the peroneal muscles work together to plantarflex the ankle, like a ballerina, and evert, or move the foot outwards.
-When the foot is weight bearing, the peroneus longus tendon supports the transverse arch of the and provide stability.
-This is important for weight distribution when you are balancing on one leg and moving from the heel to the toes when you take a step or run.
+As we discussed in the previous section, your peroneal tendons cross the outside of your ankle joint to anchor the peroneal muscles to the bones of your foot.
+This anchor creates a leverage system that enables movement when the muscle contracts.
+When your foot is not bearing weight, the peroneal muscles work together to plantarflex your ankle, like a ballerina.
+These muscles also evert your ankle, in other words turn the foot outwards.
+When your foot is weight bearing, like when you’re standing or walking, the peroneus longus tendon also supports the transverse arch of your foot and provide stability.
+This means that the peroneal muscles and tendons are important for dynamic ankle stability, i.e. stability with movement.

 Tendons are infamous for their poor blood supply.
-On dissection, they appear white, compared to a muscle belly that is pink.
-This means that a tendon will take longer to healing than a muscle.
-If there is excessive pulling at this muscle anchor site some of the tendon fibres may fray and cause inflammation.
-Excessive pulling may be due to a new activity, like boot camp, or increasing your exercise intensity, like running further, faster more often.
-Runner’s are especially susceptible to peroneal tendon pain, especially if they have any muscle imbalances.
-Most of us have “muscle imbalances” because none of us move 100% symmetrical through our days.
-If you favour a side to carry your laptop bag it may cause imbalance from left to right.
+This means that tendons take longer to heal than a muscles.
+If there is excessive load at this muscle anchor site, some of the tendon fibers may fray and cause inflammation.
+Some causes of excessive load may be starting a new activity, like boot camp, or increasing your exercise intensity, like running faster or often.
+Runners are especially susceptible to peroneal tendon pain, especially if they have muscle imbalances.
+Most of us have “muscle imbalances” because none of us move 100% symmetrically.
+If you favor one side to carry your laptop bag it may cause imbalance from left to right.
 If you always run on the same side of the road the camber may cause muscle imbalance too.
+As the peroneal tendons become painful and weak, their ability to stabilize the ankle is compromised.
+This peroneal weakness contributes to the functional instability of you ankle, increasing the likelihood of subsequent sprains and placing even more stress on the already damaged tendons.

 Causes of peroneal tendonitis